FENCE: Flexible Electric Noise reduCtion Endo-shield for the Suppression of Electromagnetic Interference in Low-Field MRI: Method

-\paragraph{Noise Spectrum:} A 50 kHz wide noise spectrum was acquired by executing a RARE sequence without RF pulses, recording 1000 noise scans.
+A 50 kHz wide noise spectrum was acquired by executing a Rapid Acquisition with Relaxation Enhancement (RARE) sequence without RF pulses, recording 1000 noise scans.
 The Fourier transform was computed for each noise scan, and the mean of the resulting spectra was calculated.